 Hi!
 I’m Jonathan Dorogin.
 I’m a PhD student in the joint Biomedical Engineering program between University of Oregon and Oregon State University, working under the supervision of Dr. Marian Hettiaratchi.
 Prior to joining the Knight Campus and Dr. Hettiaratchi’s lab, I did a master’s in Biomedical Engineering in Dr. Todd Hoare’s lab at McMaster University, focusing on ultrasound triggered drug delivery for cancer applications which was spun out into a startup called Pharmasonica.
 I’ve also worked in industry and helped to develop a bio-lubricant for people suffering from osteoarthritis.
 In my spare time, I like to stay active by playing basketball, ultimate frisbee, and doing pilates.
 I also like to paint and cook.
 I’m a big Toronto Raptors fan, and enjoy watching cooking shows and cartoons.

-B.S. in Biochemistry, Western Washington University
+B.S. in Chemistry, University of Wyoming

 B.S. in Human Physiology with a Minor in Biochemistry

 Knight Campus Undergraduate Scholar (2021)

 B.S. in Biology with Minors in Chemistry and Spanish

 Undergraduate Research Opportunity Program (UROP) Mini-Grant Recipient (2021)